Event 1049 - Standards Mode

 <system.webServer> <httpProtocol> <customHeaders> <clear /> <add name="X-UA-Compatible" value="IE=IE8" /> </customHeaders> </httpProtocol> </system.webServer>

-Or you may add the meta tag directory to the page:
+Or you can add the following meta tag directory to your Web page: